Skip to main content

 For ongoing intelligence, establish:

-• Continuous onboarding feedback (via widget)
+• Continuous onboarding feedback — via the embed widget

 • Post-launch research for each major release